ZacharyZcR/SecGPT/README.md

 This section provides a comprehensive guide on how to get started with SecGPT.
 For example:

 ```
-shCopy codepython install.py # This command will check if your environment can run normally
+python install.py # This command will check if your environment can run normally
 python SecGPT.py # This command will start the program
 ```